PrincetonUniversity/hpc_beginning_workshop/07a_installing_software/README.md

 -------------------------------------------------------------------
 ```

+To see all the options run `module help` or see [this page](https://researchcomputing.princeton.edu/faq/using-environment-modules).

-If you need software that is not install, your will mostly likely have to do it yourself.
+If you need software that is not installed, your will mostly likely have to do it yourself.

 ## A Word on Python